OpenAI Codex CLI

 - How can I tell if Codex is actually routing through AntSeed?Check the buyer dashboard at http://localhost:3118 (or `antseed buyer status`) after sending a test prompt. `Reserved` going from $0 to a non-zero value (a channel was opened) and/or `Available` dropping (spend settled) confirms AntSeed served the request.
 If both stay flat after a real prompt, the profile is not being applied.
 Do not trust `lsof` connections to Cloudflare IPs or `provider=OpenAI` lines in `~/.codex/log/codex-tui.log` — neither is a reliable routing signal.

-- Codex prints `Ignored unsupported project-local config keys … model_provider, model_providers`Provider settings must live in your **user-level** `~/.codex/config.toml`.
-Codex silently rejects them in a project-local `./.codex/config.toml` and falls back to its default (OpenAI).
-Move the `[model_providers.antseed]` and `[profiles.antseed]` blocks to `~/.codex/config.toml` and relaunch.
+- Codex prints `Ignored unsupported project-local config keys … model_provider, model_providers`Provider settings must live in your **user-level** Codex profile file.
+For this manual flow, put the top-level `model`, `model_provider`, and `[model_providers.antseed]` block in `~/.codex/antseed.config.toml`, then relaunch with `codex --profile antseed`.
+Codex silently rejects provider blocks in project-local `./.codex/config.toml` and falls back to its default provider.

-- `unknown profile: antseed`Codex caches the config on launch.
-Make sure you saved `~/.codex/config.toml`, then start a fresh `codex` session.
+- `unknown profile: antseed`Codex caches profile config on launch.
+Make sure you saved `~/.codex/antseed.config.toml`, then start a fresh `codex --profile antseed` session.

 - Hangs forever on first messageNo peer is pinned.
 Run `antseed network browse`, then `antseed buyer connection set --peer <peerId>`.